CharlesAverill/GoFR/README.md

 - **Functions** in GoFR are operations that take a finite and well-defined number of arguments.
 Builtin functions like `Identity`, `Increment`, `Multiply`, etc. have specific opcodes, and any user-defined functions will have a larger, runtime-specified opcode.
 - Function arguments are pointers to other registers, **except** in the case of `Identity`, in which the single argument is a literal
 - When a the final expected argument is loaded into a function's register, **if the register is pointed to by `R`** it will automatically **execute** per the documentation below
+- The language is called **entropic** because each operation (excluding `Identity`) must destroy some amount of information by collapsing to another state, resulting in a less-distinguishable system over time.
+GoFR's Turing-Completeness relies heavily on the negentropic `Move` instruction (which can create more information than it destroys) and the isentropic `Load` instruction (which can create exactly as much information as it destroys).
 - User-defined functions must [curry](https://en.wikipedia.org/wiki/Currying) their arguments to builtin functions to develop higher-level control

 ### Game of Go Rules